 Each activity has an associated app which contains an instance of the discussed vulnerability.
 These apps, which were created specifically for these exercises, are typically very simple, having the sole intention of conveying the example vulnerability.
 Using the provided instruction set, students are able to recreate the vulnerability, demonstrating its possible negative ramifications.
-An example recreation of a vulnerability is shown in Figure 2.
-In some cases, activities also utilize free, 3rd party tools such as Fiddler [2], as shown in Figure 3 to provide visibility of the vulnerabilities or to later demonstrate that the vulnerability has been repaired.
+In some cases, activities also utilize free, 3rd party tools such as Fiddler [2] to provide visibility of the vulnerabilities or to later demonstrate that the vulnerability has been repaired.
+Figure 2 demonstrates an example of a third-party app inappropriately accessing message data from another app, and Figure 3 is a developer-side demonstration of another vulnerability – both would be part of an included vulnerability demonstration workflow.

 Figure 2: Example Vulnerability Demonstration